nedelec/cytosim-2017/extra/cygwin.md

-### Instructions to run Cytosim on Cygwin:
+## Instructions to run Cytosim on Cygwin

-Use the cytosim version provided (CytosimV) which has a modified makefile.inc and disabled offscreen rendering.
-If this verison is missing any packages you need let me know and I can send you a more complete version that also includes some of my modifications to the base code.
+Cytosim runs on Cygwin, but this is not supported.
+Typically this mode is only used by third parties.

+### Installation

 Run the Cygwin installer with default settings until you get to the package selection screen.
 In order to properly compile and run Cytosim several packages which are not default must be selected, do this by searching for the keywords provided and selecting items that mention